Ciaran1981/geospatial-learn/README.rst

 Project History
 ---------------

-It is currently maintained voluntaliry by Dr Ciaran Robb, University of Leicester.
-The functionality was originally written as part of various research projects involving Earth observation & geo-spatial data.
+Geospatial-learn was originally written by Dr Ciaran Robb, University of Leicester.
+The functionality was written as part of various research projects involving Earth observation & geo-spatial data.

+Geospatial-learn is currently written and maintained by Ciaran Robb and John Roberts.
 The module is at a very early stage at present and there is more material wrtten that has yet to be added (including docs!).

 Help and Support
 ----------------